rickballard/CoCiviumBackUp/staging/_imported/Civium/identity/README_identity.md

 # Identity Folder – Overview

-The `identity` folder houses concepts that relate to individual and collective selfhood in Civium.
+The `identity` folder houses concepts that relate to individual and collective selfhood in CoCivium.

-Civium rejects the notion of identity as an ownership object.
+CoCivium rejects the notion of identity as an ownership object.
 Instead, it embraces:
 - Role-driven participation (`Identity_Structures.md`)
 - Ethical mythologies of contribution (`Identity_Poetics.md`)